-We welcome and encourage independent research

-and verification of our products, methods, and results.

-completed studies on our smoke-free products or on the methodologies and results supporting them.
+We welcome and encourage independent research and verification of our products, methods, and results.
+Over the past several years, a growing number of organizations and institutions have initiated or completed studies on our smoke-free products or on the methodologies and results supporting them.